curtispuetz/pypp-docs/docs/lang_features/manual_memory_management.md

 ### For class data members

-For class data members it is the same as function parameters.
+For class data members, it is the same as function parameters.
 Pass-by-reference is like in C++ when a data member is defined with the `&` symbol, and pass-by-value is when it does not have any symbols.

 Like function parameters, the Py++ [primitive types](types/primitive_types.md) will always be pass-by-value, and every other type is pass-by-reference by default, and can be made pass-by-value with `Valu()`.